NE Ontario’s Chiniguchi/Sturgeon Canoe Route

 Some Historical Background:

-If there is some historical fact underlying the Ojibwe Migration myth, then the Ojibwe arrived in the upper Great lakes area about 500 to 1000 years ago.
+If there is some historical fact underlying the Ojibwe Migration myth, then the Ojibwe arrived in the upper Great Lakes area about 500 to 1000 years ago.
 [See William Warren’s History of the Ojibway People, ch.
 4, for the best account of the Migration story.]

-In the Wanapitei/Chiniguchi/Temagami area, from May to September, the various families belonging to the band (now the Wahnapiae First Nations community with a population of about 100) would gather at a community site on the west side of Wanapitei Lake.
-From September to May, the individual families would move to their hunting grounds for the fall and winter.
-These hunting grounds stretched north to the height of land and as far east as Lake Temagami, where some families connected with the Wanapitei band had gone.
+From late September to May, the individual families would move to their hunting grounds for the fall and winter.
+These hunting grounds stretched north to the height of land and as far east as Lake Temagami, where some families connected with the Wanapitei band had gone in the early 1800s.

 Voorhis map segment – see here for his full 1930 report.
 Note that he mixes up the numbers of the Temagami and Sturgeon posts.

-In 1850 the Robinson Treaties were signed.
+In 1850, the Robinson Treaties were signed.
 One dealt with the Lake Superior region.
 The other, the Robinson-Huron Treaty, impacted the area shown in the map below.

 The establishment of a treaty had been prompted by Ojibwe concern about what they considered illegal mining activity in the Sault Ste.
 Marie area.
 Violence had already flared, and the government had sent troops to deal with the volatile situation.